saikumar523/practising-github/README.md

-Just practising git and getting to explore Github.
+Just practising git and getting to explore Github.Just a practise repository.